Different Type of Investors

 Hard data: Crunch the numbers

 The first thing that an investor will look for is the data.
-As we just mentioned, investors want to make money.
 It is your job to demonstrate to them that your organization will make that goal happen for them.
 In case your organization has been up and running for a while, you must show that you have had excellent financial performance till now.

 Solid business plan

 A solid business plan demonstrates to investors that you are serious about your business and have given thought to your plans to make money.
-No investor will put money in without one.
 Therefore, ensure that your business plan alone is sufficient to convince investors to back you.

 A Clear Investment Structure